alessandrodausilio/alessandrodausilio.github.io/_publications/publications.md

 39 - @ D’Ausilio A., Bartoli E., Maffongelli L. (2015) Motor control may support mirror neuron research with new hypotheses and methods.
 Phys Life Rev. 12, 133-137.
 (Reply to commentaries of publication #38)

 38 - @ D’Ausilio A., Bartoli E., Maffongelli L. (2015) Grasping Synergies: A motor-control approach to the mirror neuron mechanism.
 Phys Life Rev. 12, 91-103.
 Review article followed by 11 commentaries.
-1. Enticott P.G.
-“Toward a functional account of the human mirror system”.
-2. Frey S.H., Chen P.W.
-“The mirror neuron analogy: Implications for rehabilitation neuroscience”.
-3. Naish K.R., Holmes N.P.
-“The cortical mirror system reflects the cortical motor system”.
-4. Casile A. “Joining forces: Motor control meets mirror neurons”.
-5. Pezzulo G., Donnarumma F., Iodice P., Prevete R., Dindo H. “The role of synergies within generative models of action execution and recognition: A computational perspective”.
-6. Santello M. “Inference and representations of hand actions through grasping synergies”.
-7. Swinnen S.P., Alaerts K. “Granularity of the mirror neuron system: A complex endeavor”.
-8. Cattaneo L. “Granularity within the mirror system is not informative on action perception”.
-9. Candidi M., Sacheli L.M., Aglioti S.M.
-“From muscles synergies and individual goals to interpersonal synergies and shared goals: Mirror neurons and interpersonal action hierarchies”.
-10. Cavallo A., Ansuini C., Becchio C. “The (un)coupling between action execution and observation”.
-11. de C. Hamilton A.F.
-“The granularity of grasping”.

 37 - @ D’Ausilio A., Novembre G., Fadiga L., Keller P.E.
 (2015) What can music tell us about social interaction?
 Trends Cogn Sci.
 19(3), 111-114.